Ube Halaya – a Filipino classic made from purple yams – delights with its velvety texture, nutty flavor, and gentle sweetness.

 Ingredients

-Ube extract (optional): Adds a richer color and more intense flavor to your ube halaya.
-You can substitute it with purple food coloring or omit it entirely.
+Ube Extract (optional): Deepens the purple hue and enhances the ube flavor.
+You can swap it with purple food coloring or simply leave it out.

-Coconut milk: Use full-fat coconut milk for the best creamy texture and flavor.
+Coconut Milk: Choose full-fat for the creamiest texture and richest taste.

 Instructions